dcooney/block-manager/README.txt

 2. Block Toggle: Disable all blocks in a block categories with a single click.
 3. Block Categories: Improve the admin editing experience by updating the category of each block using the Category Switcher.
 4. Status Reports: Total active and disabled blocks are displayed in the plugin sidebar.
+4. Embed Blocks: Choose the Embed blocks you want to allow on your site and remove the majority of useless options.

 == Changelog ==

 == 2.0.0 - October 20, 2023 ==
 * NEW - New admin interface and interactions for the Block and Block Categories pages.
 * NEW: Added block category export and hook `gbm_block_categories` to allow for changing block categories at the theme level.
+* UPDATE: Updated build scripts and dependencies to use wp-scripts.
+* UPDATE: Block Manager is now supported on Widget screen.
+* FIX: Fixed issue with some missing block definitions.
+* FIX: Fixed issues with block icons not rendering for some blocks.
 * FIX: Fixed issue with various blocks crashing the Block Manager edit screen.
-* FIX: Various bug fixes and improvements.
+* FIX: Other various bug fixes and overall improvements.
-* UPDATE: Updated build scripts and dependencies.

 = 1.2.5 - May 23, 2023 =